tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 {: #bottom-stack title="SSL or VPN label at bottom of label stack."}

 > In some cases, the position of the SSL may not be at a fixed place in the MPLS label header.
 In this case, transit routers cannot expect the SSL at a fixed place in the MPLS label stack.
 This can be addressed by introducing a new Special Purpose Label from the label reserved space called a Slice Policy Selector Label Indicator (SSLI).
-The slice policy ingress boundary node, in this case, will need to impose at least two additional MPLS labels (SSLI + SSL) to identify the slice policy that the packets belong to as shown in {{sli-sl}}.
+The slice policy ingress boundary node, in this case, will need to impose at least two additional MPLS labels (SSLI + SSL) to identify the slice aggregate that the packets belong to as shown in
+{{sli-sl}}.

 ~~~~
      SR Adj-SID:          SSLI/SSL: SSLI/1001